flux-framework/flux-core/doc/man3/flux_get_rank.rst

 ===========

 ``flux_get_rank()`` and ``flux_get_size()`` ask the
-Flux broker for its rank in the comms session, and the size of the comms session.
+Flux broker for its rank in the Flux instance, and the size of the Flux instance.

-Session ranks are numbered 0 through size - 1.
+Ranks are numbered 0 through size - 1.

 RETURN VALUE